CDC recommends pregnant women get coronavirus vaccine

 But peer-reviewed data from several national surveillance systems presented in early March and published in the New England Journal of Medicine on Wednesday supported an optimistic outlook, even as researchers urged further study.

 The information on thousands of pregnant women taken from the CDC’s Safe App and the Safe Pregnancy Registry, as well as the vaccine adverse event reporting system, between Dec.
 14 and Feb.
-28. showed they experienced side effects similar to those observed in the rest of the population — mostly minor things symptoms such as pain at the injection site, headaches, chills and fever.
+28. showed they experienced side effects similar to those observed in the rest of the population — mostly minor symptoms such as pain at the injection site, headaches, chills and fever.
 Pregnant women did not report having severe reactions more frequently than those who were not pregnant, except for nausea and vomiting, which were reported slightly more frequently among pregnant women after the second dose, the study found.

 Early data indicated no “obvious safety signals” with respect to pregnancy or neonatal outcomes.